What is a feral cat?

 Origins of Feral Cats

 The origins of feral cats can be traced back to the domestication of cats, which began over 10,000 years ago.
 Cats were initially kept as pets and for their ability to control rodents and pests.
-However, over time, some domesticated cats began to roam free, breed with other cats, and eventually became feral.

-The rise of feral cat populations can also be attributed to various historical events, such as urbanization and industrialization.
 With the growth of cities and towns, more and more cats were left to fend for themselves, either abandoned by their owners or born to stray cats.
-In some cases, cats were intentionally released into the wild to control rodent populations, but these cats eventually formed feral colonies.

 Today, feral cats can be found all over the world, in both urban and rural areas.
 They often live in areas where food and shelter are available, such as parks, alleys, and abandoned buildings.
 Without human intervention, feral cat populations can quickly grow and become a problem for communities.